E-Mobility Gearboxes are no Grind with ETG

 Identify and overcome boundaries

-Up to now, the hard finishing of gears with interfering contours has mainly been accomplished by discontinuous profile grinding or gear honing.
-Compared to continuous generating grinding, both aforementioned processes feature different disadvantages in terms of productivity, economic efficiency or quality consistency.
+The hard finishing of gears with interfering contours are mainly been accomplished by discontinuous profile grinding or gear honing.
+However, compared to continuous generating grinding, both processes, as mentioned above, feature different disadvantages in terms of productivity, economic efficiency and quality consistency.
 The problem is that the common grinding worms measuring 300mm diameter are too large to handle components with interfering contours.

 The right machines to cover the requirements

 The Coburg-based machine tool manufacturer Kapp Niles specialises in system solutions for grinding gears.
 Through ETG, Kapp Niles offers two machine types for meeting customer requirements.
 Both series are equipped with high-efficiency drives for the tools (25,000rpm) and the workpieces (5,000rpm).
 The KNG350 flex HS has a conventional design featuring one workpiece drive.
 The machine is available in two versions, one for miniature and small lot sizes with manual loading.
-For higher volumes, an automated version is available with an integrated ring loader.
+In addition, an automated version is available with an integrated ring loader for higher volumes.
 Workpieces up to 350mm in diameter can be processed using this machine.